biocore-ntnu/kerneltree/README.md

 ## Future work

 I would like to make the intervaltrees pickleable.
-However, this would require storing the nodes in preorder and building the tree when deserializing, so it will require me to write a bit of C, so it is not on my immediate todo.
+However, this would require storing the nodes in preorder and building the tree when deserializing so it is not on my immediate todo.
 If I release a second paper on pyranges, this would be a nice addition as it would allow building the GRanges objects in parallel.

 <!-- This might be a solution: [Pickle Cython Class with C pointers](https://stackoverflow.com/a/36309509/992687) -->